madhaven/proTracker/README.md

 * With the Angular migration, converting the project to a serverless web-app was all the more easier.
   proTracker is now easily accessible.
   Introducing the BrowserBackend also came with added complexity to handle localStorage data storage and migration strategies.
+* Adding shortcuts made accessibility so easy, the app felt closer to the keys.

 ## Future